-Plagiarism: The practice of taking someone else's work or ideas and passing them off as one's own will not be tolerated.
-Be sure to credit authors and cite sources for any references in the application.
+Plagiarism: The practice of taking someone else's work or ideas and passing them off as one's own.

 Plan/Process: A plan, for purposes of this application, is a detailed statement of how an outcome will be achieved.
 A plan could include, as appropriate: clear expectations, criteria, actions steps, monitoring steps, timelines, benchmarks, onboarding procedures, and responsible parties.